-Birth Injury Lawyers – Labor and Delivery Complications
+Monmouth County Labor and Delivery Complications Attorneys

 Labor and delivery complications, which refer to any problems that arise during childbirth, are extremely dangerous for both the mother and her child.
-When medical professionals needlessly endanger the health of mother and baby and a preventable injury occurs, those responsible for the care are responsible for medical negligence.
+When medical professionals needlessly endanger the health of mother and baby and a preventable injury occurs, those responsible for the care could be responsible for medical negligence.
 Every professional involved in the labor and delivery process must adhere to the accepted standard of care.

-During labor, an obstetrician relies, in part, on obstetrical nurses to monitor and evaluate the mother’s vital signs, the progress of labor, and the fetal heart rate.
+During labor, an obstetrician relies, in part, on obstetrical nurses to monitor and evaluate the mother’s vital signs, the progress of labor and the fetal heart rate.
 Obstetrical nurses are responsible for advising the obstetrician when his or her services are needed in the delivery room.
-When a nurse does not recognize the signs of fetal distress, or an obstetrician fails to respond in a timely and appropriate manner, serious complications can occur.
+When a nurse does not recognize the signs of fetal distress or an obstetrician fails to respond in a timely and appropriate manner, serious complications can occur.
 At times, the hospital where a child is born may be responsible for birth injuries.
 Inadequate policies, faulty equipment, or poor training of medical personnel can all result in serious birth injuries.

 Labor and delivery rooms are often chaotic.
 Doctors, nurses, nurses’ aides, residents and medical students are constantly coming and going throughout the birthing process.
-Due to the length of time it can takes to deliver a baby (often several hours), it is likely that there will also be shift changes, increasing the risk of miscommunication.
+Due to the length of time it can take to deliver a baby (often several hours), it is likely that there will also be shift changes, increasing the risk of miscommunication.
 Some of the most common mistakes that occur during labor and delivery include:

 - Mismanagement of Group B Strep (GBS is a bacteria that poses no harm to adults, but when transferred to a newborn during delivery, poses a risk of serious harm because a baby may not have the antibodies to fend off the infection.
-Potentially deadly conditions such as brain damage, cerebral palsy, blindness and meningitis can result)
+Potentially deadly conditions such as brain damage, cerebral palsy, blindness, and meningitis can result)

 - Neonatal resuscitation errors